alex04072000/SingleHDR/README.md

+## Important update (2020/09/13)
+Training code uploaded.
+Please refer to `training_code` folder and follow the instructions in the readme file.

 ## Important update (2020/07/10)
-The webpage and the links to the dataset will not be accessible from 7/7 to 7/25.
+The webpage and the links to the dataset will not be accessible.
 The temporary links to the peoject website and dataset are below:

 [Project website](https://alex04072000.github.io/SingleHDR/)